 Self-injury: What it is and how to stop

-Self-injury is a negative coping strategy used to deal with intense emotions.
-Self-injury is a very private thing that’s usually hard to talk about.
+Self-injury is one coping strategy that people may use to deal with difficult emotions.
+Self-injury is more often done in private and can be hard to talk about.

 Self-injury is purposely hurting your body without trying to kill yourself.
 People who self-injure might cut, burn, hit or bite themselves, pull out their own hair or pick at sores on their skin.
 People who self-injure are trying to deal with a lot of overwhelming emotions.
 Many people who self-injure say hurting themselves gives them an immediate sense of relief.